Ulster Bank eyes 1 billion euro asset sale -source

-LONDON/DUBLIN Ulster Bank, the troubled Irish business unit of Royal Bank of Scotland (RBS.L), is readying itself to sell off assets worth 1 billion euros (833 million pounds) according to a source close to the situation.
+LONDON/DUBLIN, March 6 Ulster Bank, the troubled Irish business unit of Royal Bank of Scotland, is readying itself to sell off assets worth 1 billion euros ($1.32 billion) according to a source close to the situation.

 This could see Ulster Bank competing against the state-run National Asset Management Association (NAMA) in trying to offload property portfolios in Ireland.